wso2/docs-choreo-dev/en/docs/develop-components/configure-endpoints-body.md

       context: /greeting
       # +optional The path to the schema definition file.
 Defaults to wildcard route if not specified.
       # This is only applicable to REST endpoint types.
-      # The path should be relative to the docker context.
+      # The path should be relative to the Docker context.
       schemaFilePath: greeting_openapi.yaml
   # +optional Outgoing connection details for the component.
   outbound:
-    # +optional Defines the service references from the internal API marketplace.
+    # +optional Defines the service references from the Internal Marketplace.
     serviceReferences:
       # +required Name of the service reference.
       - name: choreo:///apifirst/mttm/mmvhxd/ad088/v1.0/PUBLIC